simonberner/dubdubgrub/README.md

 ### Communicating with UIKit
 - In SwiftUI we use a so called 'Coordinator' to communicate with UIKit.

--
+### Struct vs Class
+- A Struct (value type) is a disposable.
+It does not persist anything.
+We us it and then get rid of it.
+- A Class is for keeping an instance alive (persisting objects for an entire session).

 ### Holy Coding Principles
 One should not always follow [coding principle](https://www.makeuseof.com/tag/basic-programming-principles/) at all costs.
 - [DRY is good](https://thevaluable.dev/dry-principle-cost-benefit-example/) but repeating yourself a little bit can make your code easier to read and use.
 - [Dedicate individual posts for these principles](https://medium.com/swift-india/solid-principles-for-ios-developers-3f8919c78b30)

+### Crashing an App
+- Never letting an App crash, might not be the best idea in certain situations
+- There are situations, eg. when the App gets into a funky weird state where it should never be in, where it is ok to let the App crash, rather than trying to gracefully handle the error and continue on.
+It is best to let go and restart fresh.

 ## Code comments
 For learning purposes, I have added lots of comments alongside the code.
-I am aware that this would propably be ommitted in 'production' code ;)
+I am aware that this would propably be ommitted at that extent in 'production' code 😉

 ## Credits
 A big thanks to Sean Allen for his amazing teaching style and a rich filled and well structured course 👏🏼